-To further enhance cooking safety for seniors tell your loved ones to tie back loose jewelry and long hair while being in the kitchen.
+To further enhance cooking safety for seniors, tell your loved ones to tie back loose jewelry and long hair while being in the kitchen.

 It’s a good practice to print the number of the fire department with big numbers and place it somewhere in the kitchen where your loved ones can clearly read it.
-Also, add emergency numbers to speed dial so that seniors can reach out for help with a push of a button.
+Also, add emergency numbers to the speed dial so that seniors can reach out for help with a push of a button.